 I sewed the exterior pockets as directed.
 They are just right for phones, pens, and other things you want to access quickly.
 The pattern did not have any pockets on the inside of the bag, so I added a large slip pocket on one side and an inset zipper pocket (see my tutorial) on the other side.
 The slip pocket has a layer of Peltex interfacing for extra support, and is just the right size for a laptop or notebook.

 I used heavy interfacing (Pellon 809) on the entire bag—both the interior and exterior pieces—plus I added another layer of Peltex to the bottom of the bag.
+I’ve switched to using Wovenfuse and Decovel from Barb’s Bags – Got interfacing? and highly recommend it for quality.
 The pattern called for velcro closures, but I used one brass magnetic snap in the center of the flap.
 A metal snap just seemed more professional and finished for a bag with brass buckles and a faux leather look.

 Though there are a few sources of waxed canvas in the US, I couldn’t find exactly what I was looking for at a reasonable price.
 Morgan at Thread Theory recommended Otter Wax to wax your own fabric.
 So, that’s what I used.
 The outer canvas fabric is 10 oz. canvas and the interior is Birch Organic canvas Flight in “mineral”, both ordered from fabric.com.
 I’m really happy with the results and I will definitely be waxing more items in the future (see the Retro Rucksack I made).
 For those that are curious about how it worked, see my detailed post about the waxing process!